chilly2k/nochowderforyou.github.io/_posts/2015-08-13-new-website.md

 tags: []
 ---

-Today, the CLAM project launched a new website powered by github.com.
-The new website is powered by Github.com and is open source.
-We welcome pull requests and the contribution of the community.
+Today, the new open source CLAM project website was launched!

+The new website is powered by Github.com and is thus entirely open source and available for direct community contribution.

+We welcome pull requests!

 ---